-- 1. A description of the determinations of whether the SVSH Policy and/or other student conduct policies have been violated, - 2.
+- 1. The determinations of whether the SVSH Policy and/or other student conduct policies have been violated, - 2.
 If so, a description of the sanctions; - 3.
 The findings on each disputed, material fact and an analysis of the evidence supporting the findings; - 4.
 A summary of the facts found by the investigator that the parties did not dispute. - 5.
 The rationale for the determination of each charge; - 6.
 The rationale for any sanctions; - 7.
 A statement of the right to appeal, grounds and timeframe for the appeal, the office to which the appeal must be submitted, and the procedure that the University will follow in deciding the appeal; and - 8.
-An explanation that both the Complainant and Respondent will receive a copy of any appeal submitted in accordance with these procedures. - I. Documentation of Hearing.
+An explanation that both the parties will receive a copy of any appeal submitted in accordance with these procedures. - I. Documentation of Hearing.
 Throughout the pre-hearing and hearing process, the hearing coordinator will document the process's compliance with the procedures (including timeframes) in this section.
-After the notice of policy violation determination and any sanction has been finalized, the hearing coordinator will provide this documentation, along with all documents relating to the hearing, and the recording of the hearing, to the campus Title IX Officer.
+After the notice of policy violation determination and any sanction has been finalized, the hearing coordinator will provide this documentation, along with all documents relating to the hearing, and the recording of the hearing, to the Title IX Officer.

 VIII.
-APPEAL PROCESS
+APPEAL PROCESS (STAGE FIVE)

 - A. Equal Opportunity to Appeal.
 The Complainant and Respondent have an equal opportunity to appeal the policy violation determination(s) and any sanction(s).
 The University administers the appeal process, but is not a party and does not advocate for or against any appeal. - B. Grounds for Appeal.
 A party may appeal only on the grounds described in this section.
-The appeal should identify the reason(s) why the party is challenging the outcome under one or more of the available grounds. - In cases where the University conducted a hearing to determine whether a policy violation occurred, the following grounds for appeal apply: - a.
+The appeal should identify the reason(s) why the party is challenging the outcome under one or more of the available grounds. - 1.
+In cases where there was a hearing, the following grounds for appeal apply: - a.
 There was procedural error in the hearing process that materially affected the outcome; - b.
 The determination regarding policy violation was unreasonable based on the evidence before the hearing officer; this ground is available only to a party who participated in the hearing; and - c.
 The sanctions were disproportionate to the hearing officer's findings. - 2.
-In cases where no hearing to determine whether a policy violation occurred was held, the parties may appeal on only one ground: that the sanctions were disproportionate to the investigator's preliminary determination regarding policy violations. - C. Commencing an Appeal.
-An appeal must be submitted in writing to the hearing coordinator within 10 business days following issuance of the notice of the hearing officer's determination and, if imposed, the disciplinary sanctions (see Section VII.H.).
-The appeal must identify the ground(s) for appeal and contain specific arguments supporting each ground for appeal.
+In cases where there was no hearing, the parties may appeal on only one ground: that the sanctions were disproportionate to the investigator's preliminary determination regarding policy violations.

+C. Commencing an Appeal.